Ecommerce packaging: the ultimate guide

 It’s worth highlighting that in addition to the visual look, consumers are also paying more and more attention to where brands stand in terms of sustainability.
 A big part of this is the environmental sustainability of the packaging —if it’s reusable or recyclable, if it’s made of renewable materials, as well as the amount of packaging used.

 In fact, according to a survey ran by Ranpak, an overwhelming majority of European consumers are more likely to purchase again from brands that ship products sustainably.
-So don’t miss the chance to show your customers where you stand and consider sustainability as you choose your postal packaging.'
+So don’t miss the chance to show your customers where you stand and consider sustainability as you choose your postal packaging.

 Word-of-mouth marketing